herbps10/SuperRiesz/README.md

 ## Learners

 ### `torch`
-Neural network learner based on `torch`.
+Simple neural network learner based on `torch`.

 Parameters:
 - `hidden`: number of neurons in each hidden layer (integer)
 - `learning_rate`: training learning rate (positive float)
 - `epochs`: number of training epochs (integer)
 - `dropout`: dropout in hidden layer during training (float between 0 and 1)
+- `constrain_positive`: whether to constrain predictions to be positive (true or false)
 - `seed`: torch random seed (optional)

 ### `glm`
 Linear learner based on `optim`.

+Parameters:
+- `constrain_positive`: whether to constrain predictions to be positive (true or false)